KarthikKadambi/homebase/src/pages/posts/car-buy-vs-lease.md

   - Cars
 ---

-Maybe you come from a country where leasing doesn’t exist — you either buy a car or use public transport.
+Maybe you come from a country where leasing doesn't exist.
+You either buy a car or use public transport.
 But in the U.S., leasing is a huge part of how people drive new cars without buying them outright.

-You’ve arrived in the U.S., settled into your new apartment, started your job, and are learning how everything works.
+You've arrived in the U.S., settled into your new apartment, started your job and are learning how everything works.
 Then it hits you: getting anywhere without a car is really hard.

-Public transport isn’t always reliable, Uber gets expensive, and even grocery runs can be a hassle.
+Public transport isn't always reliable, Uber gets expensive and even grocery runs can be a hassle.
-So now you’re faced with one of your first big American decisions:
+So now you're faced with one of your first big American decisions:

 <blockquote>Do you buy or lease your first car?</blockquote>

-Already decided that you want to lease, check this out: <a href="/posts/car-lease-explained/">Leasing explained</a>
+Already decided that you want to lease?
+Check this out: <a href="/posts/car-lease-explained/">Leasing explained</a>

-Let’s walk through what both mean — and what’s smarter when you’re just getting started in the U.S.
+Let's walk through what both mean and what's smarter when you're just getting started in the U.S.

 **NOTE:** The core concept of buying and leasing is the same everywhere.
-But the rules, taxes, popularity, and financial structure vary a lot depending on the country or region.
+But the rules, taxes, popularity and financial structure vary a lot depending on the country or region.
 You can still use this guide and correlate how the same concepts apply in your region just with a few practical differences.

 <h3 class="header-branding">💰 Option 1: Buying a Car</h3>

-Buying means you’re purchasing the car — either with cash or through a loan.
+Buying means you're purchasing the car, either with cash or through a loan.
 Once the loan is paid off, the car is fully yours.

 ✅ Pros